21. Astrological Houses

 Part I – The Houses

 The edges of the color-cube are labeled with Signs of the Zodiac, and the faces are labeled with 6 of the traditional 7 Planets.
 Each Sign is an edge that connects 2 faces in unique pairs.
 For example, refer to the cube above to see that Leo, the front-right edge, pairs the Sun and Mercury.
 The chart below lists the Signs in astronomical sequence, showing the Planet pairs for each Sign.
+These pairs are the “exalted” planets of the Signs.
 You can verify the list by examining the color-cube above.

 1 Aries Mars Sun